Baldwin discusses economic development with local officials

-The city of Kenosha late last week hosted an economic roundtable discussion with U.S. Sen. Tammy Baldwin, Kenosha County officials and other local stakeholders.
+The city of Kenosha hosted an economic roundtable discussion last week with U.S. Sen. Tammy Baldwin, Kenosha County officials and other local stakeholders.

 The discussion, held at the soon-to-open Kenosha Emerging Leaders Academy in the Uptown neighborhood, showcased the federal, state and local support for ongoing efforts to revitalize the community.